vivaria/edisonrul.ing/docs/source/cards/s/sphinx-teleia.md

 ### Card Rulings

-●This card’s effect which allows you to Special Summon it is a Spell Speed 1 effect that you can only activate during your Main Phase 1 or 2.
+*   This card’s effect which allows you to Special Summon it is a Spell Speed 1 effect that you can only activate during your Main Phase 1 or 2.